BryantSteed/startup/README.md

 - **CSS** - This will give my html pages their unique style.
 I'll make sure that the specific style renders well on google chrome
 - **React** - Logic for user authentication, QR string and logo uploading, and QR code display.
 Will call service endpoints.
 - **Service** - Gets the webpage icon from a 3rd party.
 Basic credential assembly and user authentication.
 Endpoint for getting a QR code given a string and/or an image.
 Endpoint for getting all stored QR codes for a given account
-- **DB/Login** - Stores user authentication information and user QR codes
+- **DB/Login** - Stores user authentication information and user QR codes.
+Accessed by the backend.
 - **WebSocket** - Will push a notification message to all users when a user succesfully generates a QR code in real time

 ## 🚀 AWS deliverable